holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_pythoshop/04_drawing_lines/lesson_plan.md

 ## Essential Questions

 - How can I use python to edit images?
-- How do I effectively share my work with myself and others?
+- How do I use loops to change many pixels at once?

 ## Lesson Plan